mgp123/mgp123.github.io/_posts/2021-12-20-lossy-compression.md

 $$\text{pixel entropy} = \sum_{\text{color} \in \text{image}}  f(\text{color}) \cdot - \log f(\text{color})$$

-where $$f$$ denote the frequency.
+where $$f$$ denotes the frequency.
 People seem to use "entropy of the image" to refer to this "pixel entropy" quantity, so we'll go with that.

 We can use an optimal prefix code such as huffman codes <sup>[3](#huffman-codes)</sup> for coding the colors.
 This allows us to get close to entropy bits per pixel.
 However, things are not so simple.
 Given that our color encoding will depend on the image we are considering, we should also include this codebook in the header of the coded image.
 The problem is that this overhead can be quite punishing if the image has a lot of different colors.
 In the worst case scenario, the image has no repeating colors at all so we would more than double the original file size!
-Hopefully this doesn't happen.
+Hopefully, this doesn't happen.
 We are relying on the assumption that we are far from this situation with real images, meaning the reduction from the coding would more than compensate the overhead, at least on the average case.

 Having said that, there's also a bunch of low level details that we need to add to make an algorithm from this idea.
 For instance: How do we encode/decode the codebook?
 How do we combine multiple binary strings into a single binary string in such a way that the decoder can recover each of the originals?
 We gloss over all these implementation details, which can be seen in the [repo](https://github.com/mgp123/lossy-compression).